McGlash/Hawaii-Climate-Analysis/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.

-* Use Flask to create your routes.
+I designed a Flask API based on the above queries and used Flask to create web framework.

 ### Routes